Sway

 Lead vocal: Mick Jagger

-Background vocals: Mick Jagger, Keith Richards, Pete Townshend, Ronnie Lane & Billy Nicholls.
+Background vocals: Mick Jagger, Keith Richards, Pete Townshend, Ronnie Lane & Billy Nicholls

 Piano: Nicky Hopkins